Factsheet on stepped retirement pensions

 - Continuing pension portion of the third stage, which is paid out by the end of the 10th pension reference year.

-You are free to determine the distribution of your saved retirement capital between the three pension levels.
+You are free to determine the distribution of the saved retirement capital between the three pension levels.
 This is subject to the proviso that the lifetime pension portion of the first level must be at least the same as the statutory minimum pension (BVG minimum).

 What is the big advantage?

-If a recipient of the phased retirement pension dies before the end of the 10th or 20th pension year, these pension shares that have not yet been paid out will in any case be paid out to the regulatory beneficiaries.
+If a recipient of the stepped retirement pension dies before the end of the 10th or 20th pension year, these pension shares that have not yet been paid out will in any case be paid out to the regulatory beneficiaries.
 In the case of persons without a spouse, children, parents or siblings therefore also receive the pensions that have not yet been paid out as a death benefit.

 For the life-long pension portion of level 1, the beneficiary spouse/partner pension of 60% is normally insured (with the option to increase the entitlement to 80% or 100%).